Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 A group of pictures made for a Pinterest pin for hiking in Madeira.

-The PR 8 Ponta de São Lourenço will take you to the most eastern part of Madeira.
-On a clear day, you may be able to see Deserta Grande and Porto Santo, the two different island groups off the coast of Madeira.
+On a clear day, you may be able to see Deserta Grande and Porto Santo, the other islands off the coast of Madeira (which are also a part of Madeira).

 What to expect when hiking the Vereda da Ponta de São Lourenço